Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Construction of the mFTI

 This $\mathbb{Z}_4$ TO have $16$ anyons modulo the electrons (and holes), which can be represented as composite states $\mathbf{e}^p\mathbf{m}^q$ with $p,q = 0, \cdots 3$.
 However, since this $\mathbb{Z}_4$ TO is constructed with bosonic objects $b^c$ and $b^s$, the background gapped electrons and holes were not yet taken into account.
 Hence, there exist another 16 anyons, which are bound states of $\mathbf{e}^p\mathbf{m}^q$ and the electron.
 Note that the bound state of $\mathbf{e}^p\mathbf{m}^q$ and the electron has a different topological spin from $\mathbf{e}^p \mathbf{m}^q$.
 Here, we've effectively included the electron as a ``transparent" Abelian anyon (that braids trivially with all other anyons), which is a convenient technical choice for showing the minimality of this $\mathbb{Z}_4$ TO later.
 With the electrons and holes included, the $\mathbb{Z}_4$ topological order has in total 32 Abelian anyons, resulting in a squared total quantum dimension $\cD^2 = 32$.
 In Sec.~\ref{bootstrap}, we will prove that $\cD^2 = 32$ is the minimal squared total quantum dimension compatible with the given Hall transports associated with the electric charge and spin quantum number $S_z$.
 If one views electrons/holes as trivial anyons and identifies the anyons differed only by an electron/hole, then the mFTI effectively has a squared total quantum dimension $\tilde{\cD}^2 = 16$.
 In the Appendix, we further prove that the mFTI proposed here is the {\it unique} mFTI compatible with charge conservation, $S_z$ conservation, time-reversal symmetry, and the desired Hall responses.
+We remark that our proof also shows that the mFTI remains to be the unique minimal TO even if we replace ${\cal T}$ by a ``non-Kramers" time-reversal symmetry ${\cal T}'$ (with ${\cal T}'^2 = 1$).
+However, the stability of the edge state of the mFTI is different under the two types of time-reversal symmetries, as discussed in the next section.